NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/core-concepts/internal-sip-policy/premis-architecture/index.md

 ### Metadata management systems
 The metadata management systems manage **intellectual entities**.
-The representation level (as we interpret it), is typically *not* described in our metadata management systems.
+The representation level is typically *not* described in our metadata management systems.
 If a user needs to find an intellectual entity or their related digital objects, they should use the metadata management systems.

+The metadata management systems manage a wide range of IEs, where only a subset of these describe digital objects.
 The metadata management systems handle the UIDs that link an intellectual entity to a SIP/AIP in the DPS.

 ### Digital Preservation Services (DPS)
 The DPS currently manages **files**[^2].
-These files are *organized* by intellectual entities and representations.
+These files are *organized* into intellectual entities and representations.

-Files are ingested to the DPS through the delivery of SIPs, which again mirror intellectual entities found in the Metadata management systems.
+Files are ingested to the DPS through the delivery of SIPs, which again mirror intellectual entities describing digital objects found in the Metadata management systems.
 For the majority of SIPs handled in the National Library, there is a single representation per package.
 As mentioned in the [system architecture description](/system-architecture), access copies automatically derived from the preserved master file are usually not handled by the DPS.

-[^2]: The bitstream level is not yet described in the DPS, but it could be in the future.

 We do not aim to replicate the descriptive metadata structures or functionality of our metadata management systems in the DPS.
 Users should already have identified the intellectual entities they are seeking before interfacing with the DPS.
 However, If you are seeking files based solely on their technical properties, you could use the DPS directly.

-### Public access services (NB.no)
+### Public access services
 The public access services manage and provide access to *access representations* and *files*, in addition to harvested intellectual entity descriptive metadata.
 The data and metadata here is a subset of what is found in the metadata management systems and the DPS.